Avaiga/taipy-getting-started-core/step_04/ReadMe.md

 # Cycles

+*Time to complete: 15min; Level: Intermediate*
+Requirements: Scenario, Data Node, Task

 [Cycles](https://docs.taipy.io/en/latest/manuals/core/concepts/cycle/) have been introduced to reflect business situations our customers frequently encounter.

 For instance, a large Fast Food chain wants to generate sales forecasts for its stores every week.
-When creating a given scenario, it will need to be attached to a given week.
+When creating a given scenario, it needs to be attached to a given week.
 And often, a single one will be published amongst all the scenarios generated for a given week.
-This kind of 'official' scenario will be referred to as the 'Primary' scenario in Taipy Core.
+This kind of 'official' scenario is referred to as the 'Primary' scenario in Taipy Core.

 Note that Cycles can be ignored entirely if the business problem has no time frequency.

 In this step, scenarios are attached to a MONTHLY cycle.
-Using Cycles, the developer will benefit from specific Taipy's functions to navigate through these Cycles.
+Using Cycles, the developer benefits from specific Taipy's functions to navigate through these Cycles.
 For instance, by providing the Cycle, Taipy can get all the scenarios created in a month.
 You can also easily get every primary scenario generated for the past X months to monitor KPIs over time.

 Let’s slightly change the filter function by passing the month as an argument to get started.
 You must create a new Data Node representing the month (see the steps below).